moritzshore/rswap/README.md

 `run_swap()` can be further customized with the following parameters:
 - `swap_file` can be set to a custom name for your SWAP main file (*.swp)
 - `autoset_output` can be enabled, such that the output of the SWAP model matches your provided observed data (more on that later)
-- `timeout` max allowed runtime of SWAP model before it times out
+- `timeout` sets the max allowed runtime of SWAP
 ## How to access the data?

 To read the output of your executed SWAP run, you can use the following command